-2.3.
 Using IRIS Connect together

-Access to IRIS Connect is offered to both you and your ECT for the duration of the programme).
+Access to IRIS Connect is offered to you and your ECT during the first year of the programme (provision for the second year currently being reviewed).
 It's a secure video-enabled professional learning platform where you can record your practice for private review at a time that suits.
 You'll see your teaching from a new perspective and be able to focus on the areas that matter most.
 You'll see learner behaviours in a new way and be clear about what works.